• Templates & Playbooks

 Sending cold emails one by one isn't an option when you have a quota to hit.
 But blasting out hundreds of generic messages won't work either.
 The goal is to send personalized, relevant emails at scale.
 The right tools help you do this without spending hours on manual work.
 They automate the repetitive parts of outreach so you can focus on the conversations that matter.

-Track and Analyze Your Emails
+Track Your Emails to See What's Working

 You can’t improve what you don’t measure.
 Once you hit send, you need to know what happens next.
 Basic email tracking tells you who opened your email and clicked a link.
 This is the bare minimum.
 The best tools give you deeper insight.
 They show you not just if a prospect opened your email, but when, how many times, and on what device.